atomecorp/atome/documentation/enhance_atome.md

 the renderer should always be abstracted from the ruby code

-to do so we have a folder conatining the different renderer available
+to do so we have a folder containing the different renderers available
 for each renderer if code needs to to be wrapped we used a three steps methods the renderer the abstraction code(opal extensions) and finally the foreign code (javascript)

-##**How to enhance the framework :**
+Creste a new type
+-

 how to create new type:
 ex create a "web" type